- Books, Literature, and Writing

 Veronika Decides To Die by Paulo Coelho

-'Veronika Decides To Die', is a highly original, moving story that takes each readers on a quest to find meaning in a culture overshadowed by angst, soulless routine and perverse conformity.
-It tells the story of a girl named Veronika who seems to have everything in life - youth, beauty, boyfriends, a loving family and a fulfilling job.
+'Veronika Decides To Die', is a highly original, moving story that would take each readers on a quest to find meaning in a culture overshadowed by angst, soulless routine and perverse conformity.
+It tells the story of a girl named Veronika who seems to have everything you can ever ask for in life - youth, beauty, boyfriends, a loving family and a fulfilling job.

-But, still she feels like there's something missing and then she suddenly decided to end her life in whatever means it takes her.
+But regardless of having an almost perfect life, still she feels like there's something missing and then she suddenly decided to end her life in whatever means it takes her.
 Recently, it was adapted into film in the same name.
-It was based on events in Paulo Coelho's real life when he experience with various mental institution
+It was based on events in Paulo Coelho's real life when he experience with various mental institution.

 Opening lines from the book Veronika Decided To Die: